MetaGS: A Meta-Learned Gaussian-Phong Model for Out-of-Distribution 3D Scene Relighting: Method

-The most challenging problem in OLAT is learning light-independent geometries.
-The appearance of identical points fluctuates significantly across different frames.
-Despite the effectiveness of \model{} in disentangling different illumination coefficients, most of its lighting components, including shadows, diffuse color, and specular color, are heavily dependent on the predicted normal vectors of the Gaussian points.

-This ``egg and chicken'' problem of intertwined optimization of the illumination coefficients and object geometries prevents the model from learning the correct scene properties, making it prone to local optima.
-To address this issue, we present an early attempt in volume rendering that employs bilevel optimization-based meta-learning to enhance the estimation of light-independent geometric information.
-As illustrated in Alg. \ref{algo:overall}, we integrate information from multiple lighting conditions within a multi-task learning framework and update the model using second-order derivatives.
-The key idea is to encourage the learned geometries to generalize across different light positions.

-\paragraph{Shadow computation.} We calculate the shadow effects using a BVH-based ray tracing methodology.
-For each point, we determine light visibility by tracing a ray from the Gaussian's mean location to the light source, then computing the cumulative transmittance of the ray as $T_i^\text{light} = \prod_{j=1}^{i-1}(1-\alpha_j)$.
-Considering that only the diffuse and specular colors are influenced by incident light intensity, we update the color for each point by incorporating the light visibility factor into the diffuse and specular terms:
+\paragraph{Shadow computation.} We calculate shadow effects using a BVH-based ray tracing method~\cite{gao2023relightable}.
+Similar to the camera-to-point accumulated transmittance, the received light intensity $T_i^\text{light}$ represents the total transmittance of light along the light-to-point ray.
+It is therefore affected by the opacity of the surfaces encountered along this path.
+For each point, we determine light visibility by tracing a ray from the Gaussian's center to the light source.
+Since only the diffuse and specular colors are influenced by incident light intensity, we update the color of each point by incorporating the light visibility factor into the diffuse and specular terms from Eq. \eqref{eq:phong}:

-However, directly integrating this module into the pipeline of \model{} is challenging.
-Due to the aforementioned ``egg and chicken'' problem, the model struggles to separate shadows from the scene, leading to inaccurate color predictions.
-Consequently, achieving accurate scene properties aligns with mastering shadow calculations.

-\paragraph{Inner loop.} To tackle the intertwined shadow learning problem inherent in OLAT, we integrate a meta-learning scheme into our training pipeline.
-In our meta-learning approach, the training set is partitioned into a support set and a query set according to different lighting conditions.
-Initially, all tasks start with the same model parameters, denoted as $\theta$.
-Within each of the $n$ iterations, the algorithm starts with the inner optimization loop.
-During this phase, each task selects a subset from the support set to update the model, resulting in $\theta^*$.
-It first finetunes the Phong-related learnable parameters based on gradients derived from the shadow-free Phong model (Eq. \eqref{eq:phong}).
-Subsequently, the shadow coefficient is updated using losses obtained from the shadow-on Phong model (Eq. \eqref{eq:phong_shadow}), leveraging the updated Gaussian attributes.
-These per-task parameters are then utilized in the outer loop.
+This explicit formulation accounts for physics-based shadowing effects, provides strong interpretability, and improves generalizability compared to the implicit, high-dimensional shadow modeling methods.
+However, integrating this module directly into \model{}'s pipeline presents challenges.
+Under OLAT conditions, learning coherent geometry is challenging, leading to difficulties in accurately separating shadows from the scene.
+This, in turn, results in erroneous color predictions.
+The following meta-learning scheme promotes the mutual learning of scene geometry and appearance, alleviating the difficulties in learning coherent attributes under varying illuminations.